 Additional gear info:

 - Sleeping bag: We recommend a three-season bag rated at approximately -7 Celsius.
 A down bag will be lighter and more compressible for the weight than a synthetic bag.
 A compression stuff sack is recommended to reduce the volume

 - Boots: A good pair of boots is essential.
 They need to be warm and crampon compatible.
+Boots either need a rigid sole supported by a full-length shank or boots that have a semi-rigid sole supported by ¾ length shank.
 You are welcome to try the Scarpa Mont Blanc boots that Yamnuska rents.

 - Crampons: Mountaineering crampons should have anti-snow-balling plates, and need to be compatible with your boots.
 We use the Petzl Vasak.